ZAR

 South Africa Roads

 The roads in South Africa are very well-maintained and in order to keep them running smoothly, a number of toll roads can be found along a journey.
 The comprehensive road network runs through the country, making it easy to visit each province and their many attractions both on and off the beaten track.
-These factors make it a great destination for self-drive safaris in Africa.
+These factors make it a great destination for self-drive safaris.

 Tips for South Africa roads: